I dearly missed that sense of adventure.

 Oh no!
 He’s talking about anime now!
 Uh oh!
 Right, I’m talking about an anime now, and a pretty unusual one at that.
 I’ve already talked about Touhou (video games) and Unsounded (comic) so what’s the problem with an anime?
 Besides, like Touhou this isn’t only one “thing” anyway.
 Right, there is no problem, now watch as I gush over this series.

 Kemono Friends (けものフレンズ, lit.
-“Animal Friends”) is a multi-media franchise that enjoyed minor success for two years and was basically probably gonna die this year.
+“Beast Friends”) is a multi-media franchise that enjoyed minor success for two years and was basically probably gonna die this year.
 Somewhat the brainchild of artist Yoshizaki Mine (吉崎観音, responsible for concept/character design), who is definitely best known for the baller manga series Keroro Gunsou, it got a mobile game that was shut down, a manga that ended its run, and this CGI anime created by a staff of about 10 that launched to, eh, mixed reception at best.
 The anime, by the way, is mostly the result of the creative leadership of director “TATSUKI” (たつき, yep, just “TATSUKI”).
-In the West, the reception is now almost exclusively negative save for relatively small circles.
+In the West, the reception is now almost exclusively negative save for relatively small circles (since writing this, it seems more have realized it’s amazing).
 In Japan, it’s undoubtedly the most highly regarded series of the Winter 2017 season and is basically as, if not more, popular than the last sensational mega-hit: Mahou Shoujo Madoka Magica.
 Why is it popular?
 Well this writing might inform you as to why by chance, but if you want me examining the series in the greater context of the industry you’re pretty much out of luck.
-I’m just going to talk about why it’s すごーい！
+I’m just going to talk about why it’s

 Before I get into detailed stuff, though, if you want my basic opinions: Kemono Friends is a series that does everything right, even its questionable animation which honestly just serves in its favor way more often than not.
 It’s a happy series with a uniquely depressing undercurrent that never actually overwhelms anything, instead making you, the viewer, think about things a lot while the characters tend to not dwell on what should perhaps concern them.
 Because of this, the series really gets deep in your head.
 Like, due to the mysteries present and the positive feelings it gives off on the whole if you end up getting into Kemono Friend you really get into it.
 It becomes a light of your life, something you’ll want to think about often.
 You’ll also probably be very interested in animals and nature, which is fine.
 Go watch capybara videos.